shejis/JavaPosixBuilder/README.md

 # javaPosixBuilder
-Which will convert the regex to posix
+Which will convert the posix regex to java supported posix